 Gone are the days when veg burgers were an option only for vegetarians or for those on a weight loss diet.
 These days, with more and more people veering towards making healthier food choices, there is a plethora of exciting veg burgers out there…apart from that “aloo tikki burger”.
 Thank goodness!!

 Eating clean, real whole foods has never been more fun or delicious.
-I’d love to hear about your favorite burger story!!
+I hope you give these a try!
+Detailed recipe in the recipe card below.